 Monkey Cupcake: I have no idea if this is the actual name of the cupcake (pretty sure it’s not), but this cupcake at Animal Kingdom is huge and quite the value.
 It consists of white and dark chocolate for the monkey’s face, which sits on a mound of butter cream.
 Since all of that is so heavy, the cupcake itself is in an actual cup.
 The chocolate base is a moist !

 Best of the Rest – Some other great cupcakes we’ve tried include: Marble Cupcake (Starring Rolls–solid cupcake, but not amazing), Carrot Cake Cupcake (Roaring Fork–this would’ve made Sarah’s list; I thought it was too dry), Peanut Butter Cupcake (BoardWalk Bakery–this would be very high on my list, but Sarah wasn’t much of a fan), and “Plain” Cupcakes (Main Street Bakery–they have an actual name, but I don’t know what it is).
 It’s also worth noting that we, sadly, have not consumed every single cupcake sold on Walt Disney World property.
 We’ve heard a lot of good things about the cupcakes at Babycakes NYC, but we haven’t tried any of these; so don’t avoid them simply because they haven’t made our list!

-Here are some other photos of Disney cupcakes we’ve tried…try not to drool on your keyboard:
+Here are some other photos of Disney cupcakes we’ve tried in 2013 and 2014 since we originally wrote this post …try not to drool on your keyboard:

 Trying to plan what else you might order to eat on your Walt Disney World vacation?
 Make sure to check out the rest of our “Best Of” Walt Disney World Dining posts: